The Presidents Group is a network of B.C. business leaders who are engaging with employers across the province to:

-- Tamara Vrooman, president & chief executive officer, Vancity
+- Tamara Vrooman, president and chief executive officer, Vancity

-- Craig Richmond, president & chief executive officer, Vancouver Airport Authority
+- Craig Richmond, president and chief executive officer, Vancouver Airport Authority

 The Presidents Group, with financial support from Vancouver Airport Authority, launched a website to profile the work of the Presidents Group and its members.
 This site also provides employers with useful tools and resources that allow businesses of all sizes to increase accessibility and inclusion in their organizations.
 Visit accessibleemployers.ca to learn more.

-- Tamara Vrooman, president & chief executive officer, Vancity (co-chair)
+- Tamara Vrooman, president and chief executive officer, Vancity (co-chair)

-- Craig Richmond, president & chief executive officer, Vancouver Airport Authority (co-chair)
+- Craig Richmond, president and chief executive officer, Vancouver Airport Authority (co-chair)

-- Lisa Beecroft, owner, Gabi & Jules Handmade Pies & Baked Goods
+- Lisa Beecroft, owner, Gabi & Jules Handmade Pies and Baked Goods

-- Mark Blucher, president and chief executive officer, Insurance Corporation of BC
+- Mark Blucher, president and chief executive officer, Central 1 Credit Union

 - Dan Bregg, president, Buy-Low Foods LP (a Jim Pattison Group company)